robert-darcy/p-ripper-gui/README.md

 - Some more work needs to be done as there are 2 known bugs which I need to get around to fixing.

+- I am working on a command line only version of this which will use Python 2 syntax.